Chronology of World History

 April 5

-• Anti-Jewish riots break out in Dabrowa Poland.
+• Anti-Jewish riots break out in Dabrowa, Poland.
 [1]

 April 6

-• Teflon invented by Roy J Plunkett.
+• Teflon is invented by Roy J Plunkett.
 [1]

 April 10